 2. Double check your gutters and trees

-You can go back and read our blog post on gutters if you’re starting from scratch here, but even so, it’s a good idea to make sure those water herding heroes are still clear of large debris and falling leaves.
+It’s a good idea to make sure your home's water herding heroes are clear of large debris and dead leaves.
+You can go back and read our blog post on gutters if you’re starting from scratch here.
 Be sure to check your trees.
 Eyeball any dead limbs or overhanging branches that could turn into potential problems after a heavy snow or ice storm.

 3. Insulate your pipes

-Water pipes in homes located in Virginia are more susceptible to freezing.
-Southern homes can have plumbing running throughout unheated areas and need to be protected.
-Frozen pipes can burst, resulting in major water damage and costly repairs.
-Inexpensive pipe sleeves will do the trick, are super easy to snap on and will prevent a costly leak.
-Learn more about preventing frozen pipes here.
+We see hundreds of home water damage claims each winter because plumbing pipes in Virginia homes are more susceptible to freezing.
+That's because homes in southern climates can be built with plumbing running throughout unheated and uninsulated areas.
+When pipes freeze they can burst, resulting in major water damage and costly repairs.
+Inexpensive pipe insulators are super easy to install and can prevent a costly burst.
+You can also do few more things to prevent frozen pipes.

 4. Seal things up